Jackjan4/JDelegates/README.md

 // ...

-// Create a delegate by giving it the .class reference you are working in, the instance, the method name and the parameter types
-Delegate dele = new Delegate(MyClass.class, this, "hello", String.class);
+// Create a delegate by giving it "this", the method name and the parameter types Delegate dele = new Delegate(this, "hello", String.class);

 // Now you call the 'hello'-Method by invoking the delegate dele.invoke("Hello World");